 Hashtag, #but #don’t #hashtag #everything

-It’s also a good idea to use tags to organize your own content.
-Followers and onlookers will likely want to look through old posts.
-The best way to organize past posts is to use tags to create a customized web of past posts for people to look at and reblog.
-It’s also good for personal needs, such as when you’re going back and looking for a past post to make relevant once again or elaborate on more.
+It’s also a good idea to use tags to organize your own content, since followers and onlookers will likely want to dig through old posts.
+The best way to organize previous posts is to use tags to create a customized web of posts for people to look at and reblog.
+It’s also good for your own personal needs, and it makes it easier for you find previous posts you may want to elaborate on or repost in response to something timely.

 Quality, not quantity

 Just getting people to view your Tumblr blog sometimes seems like enough, but if you want to maintain their interest and loyalty, you need to ensure your posts have an air of quality and consistency that’s synonymous with your blog’s direction.
 Different blogs are going to revel in different aesthetics and motives, but you want to provide varied content that falls in line with your blog.
 Proofread your work for misspellings and grammatical errors when posting text, ensure hyperlinks aren’t broken, and make sure images load properly.